mohitbgupta-tcw/quantkit/documentations/ASSETALLOCATION.md

 ### Strategies

-Strategies are essential for every asset allocation tool.
+The development of strategies and signal generation is crucial for every asset allocation tool.
+These components play a vital role in guiding investment decisions and optimizing portfolio performance.
+By incorporating a diverse range of strategies and robust signal generation mechanisms, an asset allocation tool can empower users to make well-informed decisions and achieve their financial objectives.
 The quantkit asset allocation tool currently is limited to the following strategies.
 The parameters for the strategies can be set in the `strategies` section of the configs file.

 <details>
   <summary><b>For Nerds</b></summary>

 Every strategy needs the following functions:

-- An `assign` function that assigns returns to return, risk and portfolio engines.
+- A function called `assign` that is responsible for allocating historical returns to return-, risk-, and portfolio engine.
 ```python

     def assign(